-- Students applying for the CWEC must complete the Child Welfare Education Collaborative Application (Due 3/1/24).
-By initialing below I acknowledge that in order to be considered for CWEC, I will also submit the child welfare education collaborative application by 3/1/24. - 29.
-Students who complete the CWEC must have completed the Child Welfare Course (SOWK 5103) prior to starting placement in the fall of 2024.
+28. Students applying for the CWEC must complete the Child Welfare Education Collaborative Application (Due 3/1/24).
+By initialing below I acknowledge that in order to be considered for CWEC, I will also submit the child welfare education collaborative application by 3/1/24.

+29. Students who complete the CWEC must have completed the Child Welfare Course (SOWK 5103) prior to starting placement in the fall of 2024.
 In which semester did you complete this course OR which semester will you complete this course?

+Skip to question 48

-School Social Work
+Sc hool Social Work

-This section is for students interested in interning at a school and, if desired, pursuing a School Social Work Licensure.
+is section is for students interested in interning at a school and, if desired, pursuing a School Social Work tensure.
 To learn more about the requirements for School Social Work click HERE.

-What county would you like to be placed in?
+30. What county would you like to be placed in?
 Reminder: placements in a specific county are not guaranteed.

+Skip o to question 48

-Integrated Behavioral Health (IBH) Program
+Int egrated Behavioral Health (IBH) Program

-This section is for students interested in the IBH program.
-In addition to completing the practicum placement applications, students will also need to complete the IBH application via the website.
-To learn more about the program click HERE.
+pla is section is for students interested in the IBH program.
+In addition to completing the practicum accement applications, students will also need to complete the IBH application via the website.
+To learn one about the program click HERE.

 31. Have you already submitted your application for the IBH program?

+Mark only one oval.

+Yes

 No, but I plan to complete it soon

+Skip o to question 48